 Amabhubesi has created a platform of discussion on the expectations for shale gas development with particular focus on which challenges and opportunities lie ahead with this type of development.
 Key stakeholders and role players with factual, statistical evidence will share the kind of potential that natural gas development can unlock for the country while focusing on the challenges that lie ahead yet developing the means and methods to carefully monitor all aspects of shale gas & oil

 Discover whether ‘safe exploration’ and exploitation of shale gas, will ensure that fracking is conducted “in a socially and environmentally balanced manner”.
 Evaluate the economic growth projections and outlook on employment and discuss how policy considerations including governments position paper – the Integrated Resources Plan on the uptake of shale gas.

-Is Shale Gas & Oil the ‘game-changing’ opportunity that South Africa and Africa needs?
+Is this the game-changer that South Africa needs?